 What is the best health insurance for expats in Senegal?

-The best health insurance in Senegal for another expat might not be the best for you, as everyone has different needs and criteria.
+The best health insurance in Senegal for one expat might not be the best for you, as everyone has different needs and criteria.

 In order to find which one is the best health insurance in Senegal for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Senegal, alongside other parameters.